Home/Tennis

 Article continues below this ad

 Tennis has seen a sharp decline in viewership numbers and a decrease in broadcasting revenue.
 Thus, at a time when things don’t look too bright for the sport, any tinkering would further derail the finances.
-However, time and again, Billie Jean King has advocated that men’s matches at Slams should be reduced to best-of-three sets.
-During an interview a few years back, she also issued a clarification in this regard.
+That’s what Roddick thinks.
+However, time and again, Billie Jean King has advocated that men’s matches at slams should be reduced to best-of-three sets.
+During an interview a few years back, she also issued a clarification about it.

 ADVERTISEMENT